NotTimTam/jtf/SYNTAX.md

         -   "css": Either:
             -   A string containing CSS data, or
             -   An array of strings containing CSS data.
+        -   "extra": An array that allows conforming processors to include additional data for extending their functionality.
+Each entry in the array should be an object containing:
+            -   "processor": A unique identifier for the processor that generated the data.
+This key helps distinguish between different processors' extensions.
+            -   Additional key/value pairs: These can be used to include processor-specific information or features not defined by the JTF syntax standard, as long as this additional data conforms to all specifications within the standard.

 ## Version Indication